manuelbomi/RFID-IIoT-Pipeline------Enterprise-Grade-IoT-Streaming-Platform-with-Kafka-PostgreSQL--and-Docker/README.md

     * Cloud vendor independence - deploy on-premises or any cloud provider

-    * Protocol flexibility - supports MQTT, HTTP, and custom protocols
+    * Protocol flexibility - supports MQTT, HTTP, CoAP, LoRAWAN, and/or custom protocols

   ---